Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 {{% /notice %}}

 This `visit_members!()` forms the core part of our `trait_with_dyn_impls!()` macro.
+Now we're able to match the method signatures you're likely to see in object-safe traits we can start building on this foundation.

 ## Incremental TT Munching

-When you have a stream of input where you want to apply different logic based on what each item looks like, one of the most powerful tools in your Rust macro arsenal is the [Incremental TT Muncher][tt].
+One of the most powerful tools in your Rust macro arsenal is the [Incremental TT Muncher][tt].
+This is perfect for when you have a stream of input and want to apply different logic based on what each item looks like.

 *The Little Book of Rust Macros* does a pretty good job of explaining how it
 works: